 The elimination period is a deductible based on days.
 The standard is 90 days.

-Most states have partnership plans which provide what is called “asset disregard.”
+One of the most overlooked options are traditional plans which are partnership certified.
+45 states have partnership plans which provide what is called “asset disregard.”
 In the event you spend all the benefits from your LTC policy, they will disregard the amount paid by insurance when they calculate the Medicaid benefit.
 A state partnership plan allows a person to still qualify for Medicaid without spending down a majority of their assets.
-The purpose of the Long Term Care Insurance Partnership program is to make the purchase of smaller policies even more meaningful by linking these special policies (called Partnership qualified policies) with Medicaid for those who exhaust their benefits but continue to require care.
+The purpose of the Long-Term Care Insurance Partnership program is to make the purchase of smaller policies even more meaningful by linking these special policies (called Partnership qualified policies) with Medicaid for those who exhaust their benefits but continue to require care.

 Often the only difference between a partnership qualified policy and other long-term care insurance policies sold in a state is the amount and type of inflation protection required by the state.
 Generally, with these traditional plans, if you are lucky enough never to need care you won't receive anything back to your estate.
 There are asset-based or “hybrid” plans which are life insurance policies with riders for long-term care or annuities with riders for long-term care.
 These are single premium but offer some type of death benefit.
 There are also what the industry calls “Short Term Care” policies.
 Short Term Care policies are much smaller benefit plans but allow more people to in good health to qualify.
 Also, older people who normally would not be eligible for a new long-term care plan may be eligible for a short-term plan.

 LTC insurance is very affordable for most people.